-Weekly participation: Will consist of a combination of the following: the course Zybook's Participation Assignments/Labs, small coding assignments related to the subject matter taught and open-ended question discussions.

-• Programming Projects: There will be 5 programming projects also posted on the system to be submitted electronically.
+- Weekly participation: Will consist of a combination of the following: Putting into Practice Assignments which are small coding assignments related to the subject matter taught or open-ended question discussions. - Programming Projects: There will be 5 programming projects also posted on the system to be submitted electronically.